SteeltoeOSS/Documentation/api/v3/management/heapdump.md

 You can use the Steeltoe heap dump endpoint to generate and download a mini-dump of your application.
 The mini-dump can then be read into Visual Studio for analysis.

 >NOTE: At this time, dumps are only possible on the Windows and Linux operating systems.
-Also, the heap dump filename used by the Pivotal Apps Manager ends with the `.hprof` extension instead of the usual `.dmp` extension.
-This may cause problems when opening the dump with Visual Studio or some other diagnostic tool.
-As a workaround, you can rename the file to use the `.dmp` extension.

 ## Configure Settings